 A Difficult Decision

-Sam says that at the end of 2025 the Terry Street Bible Chapel group began to think through and pray about what God would have them do.
-“We could have easily continued for a year or two, our numbers were at 15-20, and our financials were good, God has been so gracious to us, and so we started to think through what was God’s plan for the building… the LifeChurch Blockhouse Bay group had connections to the wider LifeChurch team, and a specific plan for their ministry.”
+Sam says that at the end of 2025 Terry Street began to think through and pray about what God would have them do.
+“We could have easily continued for a year or two, our numbers were at 15-20, and our financials were good, God has been so gracious to us, and so we started to think through what was God’s plan for the building… LifeChurch Blockhouse Bay had connections to the wider LifeChurch team, and a specific plan for their ministry.”

 Sam says the elders prayerfully prepared a decision booklet for the church family to consider the way forward together.
 “Our desire was to communicate openly, gently, and transparently so that each member understood the possible pathways forward, the pros and cons of each option, key criteria to guide our discernment, and the next steps in the decision-making process.”